HungVoCs47/Bahnar-TTS/README.md

 # Grad-TTS

-End-to-end implementation of the Grad-TTS model and Voice Conversion model based on Diffusion Probabilistic Modelling.
-For all details check out paper accepted to ICML 2021 via [this](https://arxiv.org/abs/2105.06337) link.
+This is an End-to-end implementation of the Grad-TTS model and Voice Conversion model based on Diffusion Probabilistic Modelling.

 ## Abstract